cockroachdb/errors/README.md

 - implement your own error leaf types and wrapper types:
   - implement the `error` and `errors.Wrapper` interfaces as usual.
   - register encode/decode functions: call `errors.Register{Leaf,Wrapper}{Encoder,Decoder}()` in a `init()` function in your package.
-  - see the sub-package `exthttp` for an example.
+  - see the section [Building your own error types](#Building-your-own-error-types) below.

 ## What comes out of an error?